isaacvando/rtl/README.md

 ## Tips

-You can achieve a pretty decent "hot releoading" experience with a command like this:
+You can achieve a pretty decent "hot reloading" experience with a command like this:
 ```bash
 fswatch -o . -e ".*" -i "\\.rtl$" | xargs -n1 -I{} sh -c 'lsof -ti tcp:8000 | xargs kill -9 && rtl && roc server.roc &'
 ```